quepas/array2018-profile-based-vectorization/README.md

 # array2018-vectorization-analysis

-Complementary materials, analysis, and codes for a paper Patryk Kiepas, Jarosław Kożlak, Claude Tadonki, Corinne Ancourt "Profile-based Vectorization for MATLAB", ARRAY 2018.
+Complementary materials, analysis, and codes for a paper "Profile-based Vectorization for MATLAB" by Patryk Kiepas, Jarosław Kożlak, Claude Tadonki, Corinne Ancourt, ARRAY 2018.

 An example of loop _nw2_ profiling analysis -- searching for PV points (Profitable Vectorization):